AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-12-os101-hard-links-vs-soft-links.md

 categories: [Programming]
 ---

-You may have heard the terms "hard link" and "soft link" used in the context of the Linux operating system.
+You may have heard the terms "hard link" and "soft link" used in the context of operating systems such as Linux or Windows.
 What exactly are they?
-Let's find out—in plain English.
+Let's find out!

 ## File System Basics

-You can skip this section if you're familiar with the following prerequisite terminology:
+You can skip this section if you're familiar with the following terms:

-- **File**: a logically named and persistent medium for storing information on a computer.
+- **File**: a named and persistent medium for storing information on a computer.
 We say it's persistent because it survives process termination, such as if you restart your computer.
-This is in contrast to data stored in, say, buffers, which get cleared out.
+This is unlike data stored in, say, main memory.

 - **Directory**: a special kind of *system* file storing metadata (information) about related files and directories.
 On GUI systems, directories are usually represented as "folders."
 However, there is no such notion of a "folder" in a file system—there are only files.

-That wasn't so bad, right?
-Onward!
+With that out of the way, let's take a look at what links are all about.

 ## What Is Linking in File Systems?